+A.

+- 1. Pubertal breast development is complete;

+- 2. A diagnosis of macromastia with at least 2 of the following symptoms for at least a 12-week duration:

+- a.1.
+Chronic breast pain

+- b.2.Headache
-- I. It is the policy of Louisiana Healthcare Connections that reduction mammoplasty females for non-cosmetic indications is medically necessary when the criteria in A or B below are met: - A. Reduction mammoplasty for purposes other than reconstruction all of the following: - 1.
-Pubertal breast development is complete; - 2.
-A diagnosis of macromastia with at least 2 of the following symptoms for at least a 12-week duration: - a.
-Chronic breast pain - b.
-Headache - c.
-Neck, shoulder, or back pain - d.
-Shoulder grooving from bra straps - e.
-Upper extremity paresthesia due to brachial plexus compression syndrome, secondary to the weight of the breasts being transferred to the shoulder strap area - f.
-Thoracic kyphosis - g.
-Persistent skin condition such as intertrigo in the inframammary fold that is unresponsive to medical management - h.
-Congenital breast deformity; - 3.
-There is a reasonable likelihood that the symptoms are primarily due to macromastia; and - 4.
-The amount of breast tissue to be removed is reasonably expected to alleviate the symptoms

-B. Gigantomastia of Pregnancy
+- e.3.
+Neck, shoulder, or back pain

+- d.4.
+Shoulder grooving from bra straps

+- e.5.Upper extremity paresthesia due to brachial plexus compression syndrome, secondary to the weight of the breasts being transferred to the shoulder strap area

+- f.6.
+Thoracic kyphosis

+- g.7.
+Persistent skin condition such as intertrigo in the inframammary fold that is unresponsive to medical management - h.8.
+Congenital breast deformity; - 3.C.
+There is a reasonable likelihood that the symptoms are primarily due to macromastia; and - 4.-The amount of breast tissue to be removed is reasonably expected to alleviate the symptoms - B.E.
+Gigantomastia of Pregnancy